MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

 ## Implement device fingerprinting

 Your website or application must initiate device fingerprinting requests a few seconds before a transaction is sent to Fraud Protection for risk evaluation (such as a transaction for adding a payment instrument, sign-in, or checkout).
-This requirement ensures that Fraud Protection has received all the data that it requires to make an accurate assessment.
+This requirement ensures that Fraud Protection receives all the data that it requires to make an accurate assessment.
 This section provides detailed instructions for implementing device fingerprinting on websites and mobile apps.

 To implement device fingerprinting, follow these steps.